Carolina Panthers Betting Guide: Odds And Predictions

 Point total (over/under)

 The point total refers to the over/under line set by books.
-This number projects the total number of points scored in a game and, like prop betting, is bet whether one thinks the score will go over or under the set point total.
-For example, the Panthers’ Week 8 matchup with the Atlanta Falcons had a projected point total of 44.5 points.
+This number projects the total number of points scored in a game and, like prop betting, you bet whether you think the score will go over or under the set point total.
+For example, the Panthers matchup with the Atlanta Falcons had a projected point total of 44.5 points.
 The Panthers lost that game 25-17, resulting in 42 total points.
 Those that bet under the point total would have cashed out.

 In-play and live betting